abagames/joys-of-small-game-development-en/ideas/README.md

 - Efficiently borrowing motifs and rules from existing games, not limited to video games but also considering traditional sports.
 - Take inspiration from retro games by refashioning a part of a retro game into a separate game.
 - Incorporating staple mechanics like chain reactions and gravity.
-- Focusing on high scores achieved by collecting or knocking down objects as a base for enjoyment.
+- As a basis for enjoying the game, focus on the high score achieved by collecting and defeating objects collectively.
 - Transposing interesting behaviors from natural phenomena or geometry.
 - Linking physical behaviors to controls to generate fun.
 - Visually indicating successful play to enhance a sense of achievement.